zanymuzik/notes/dl.ai/S3 - TF Deployment.md

 	- COME BACK AND UNDERSTAND

 ### TF-Select
-- Not all models are supported for conversion
+- Not all models are supported for conversion (tflite op set is smaller
 - TF-Select to overcome unsupported ops
 -